-The goal of the Career Services Center (CSC) is to provide every student with individual attention and a personalized plan for success that fits each student's specific employment goal.
-With a focus on one-on-one counseling, the CSC (staffed by three licensed attorneys) strives to provide services to students that go beyond resume reviews and mock interviews.
-CSC staff members have an open door policy and encourage individual counseling.
+The goal of the Career Services Center is to provide every student with individual attention and a personalized plan for success that fits each student's specific employment goal.
+With a focus on one-on-one counseling, the staff of three licensed attorneys strives to equip students with job search and professional development skills that go beyond resume reviews and mock interviews.
+The open door policy and welcoming environment encourage frequent individual counseling.